deckhouse/sds-local-volume/docs/README.md

 kubectl -n d8-sds-local-volume get pod -owide
 ```

-> The location of the pod data is determined by special labels (nodeSelector) specified in the `spec.settings.dataNodes.nodeSelector` field in the module settings.
-For more detailed information on the configuration, please follow the [link](./faq.html#i-dont-want-the-module-to-be-used-on-all-nodes-of-the-cluster-how-can-i-select-the-desired-nodes).
+The location of the pod data is determined by special labels (nodeSelector) specified in the [spec.settings.dataNodes.nodeSelector](configuration.html#parameters-datanodes-nodeselector) field in the module settings.
+Read more in the [module FAQ](./faq.html#i-dont-want-the-module-to-be-used-on-all-nodes-of-the-cluster-how-can-i-select-the-desired-nodes).

 ### Configuring storage on nodes